Soniya-54/sports_management_app/README.md

 - Difficulty forming complete teams
 - Limited visibility of local sports events

-Existing global solutions (like Playtomic, SportsKey) are not adapted to the Nepali context (e.g., no eSewa integration, limited community features).
+Existing global solutions (like Playtomic, SportsKey) are not adapted to the Nepali context.
 This project fills that gap by building a **localized and community-focused sports management app**.

 ---